Pulmonary aspergilloma

 Fungus ball; Mycetoma; Aspergilloma; Aspergillosis - pulmonary aspergilloma

-Pulmonary aspergilloma is a mass caused by a fungal infection.
-It usually grows in lung cavities.
+Pulmonary aspergilloma is a mass caused by an infection by the fungus aspergillus.
+It usually grows in preexisting lung cavities.
 The infection can also appear in the brain, kidney, or other organs.

 Causes